thestray/tw-portfolio/readme.md

 #Techical Writing Portfolio Samples

-This repository contains two of my more recent technical based writing samples.
+This repository contains several of my writing samples.

 The first **MasterTOEICListening.md** is an example of a article I wrote as part of a series for an Education Startup.
 You can also find it [online here](http://www.fluentu.com/toeic/blog/toeic-listening-tips/)